sdrangan/introml/sequence.md

 # Demos, Labs and Homeworks

-The class is taught in the sequence of units below.
-Of course, students not enrolled in the class are free to browse in any order they wish.
-Right now, some units are empty.
-But, more will be added over the course of the class.

-Ultimately, most units will have a **demo** where the concepts are illustrated.
-The demos are covered in the class lectures.
+The class is taught in a sequence of units, as described below.
+Each unit has the following:
+* **Demo**: This is a demonstration that is given in the class lectures to illustrate the basic concepts.
 Some demos have a component that is done in class.
-After the lectures, the students complete a more involved exercise on a new dataset in the **lab** at home.
 The demos do not generally cover all topics, since some concepts are left for the students to figure out for themselves in the labs.
+* **Lab**:  Following the lecture, the students do a similar exercise at home.
-Also, as you will observe, the labs are just empty skeletons with `TODO` markers that the students fill in.
+   Note that the labs are just empty skeletons with `TODO` markers that the students fill in.
-In addition to the lab, most units have a **homework** which focuses on more analytic problems.
-Students will be provided the full solutions to the homeworks and labs in class as well as the lecture notes.
+* **Homework**:  These are more analytic problems, also done in home.

+The homework and lab solutions are provided to students enrolled in the class.
 If you are an instructor
 and wish copies of the solutions for yourself, please contact Sundeep Rangan at <srangan@nyu.edu>.